kstenerud/concise-text-encoding/cte-specification.md

 Whitespace
 ----------

 Whitespace characters outside of strings and comments are ignored by a CTE parser.
-Any number of whitespace characters may occur in a sequence.
+Any number of whitespace characters can occur in a sequence.

 ### Valid Whitespace Characters